ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

     ## [1] 8599

-We’ll also need these two data.frames later: abundance by species, and dictionary of names.
+We will also need these two data.frames later: abundance by species, and dictionary of names.

 ``` r